rocrill/velo_city/README.md

   User stories relating to the Product, Blog and Event Management pages:

-* 10.1 As an admin user, I can add products on the Product Managmenet page
+* 10.1 As an admin user, I can add products on the Product Managmenet page (#23).
-* 10.2 As an admin user, I can add blog posts on the Blog Management page.
+* 10.2 As an admin user, I can add blog posts on the Blog Management page (#34).
-* 10.3 As an admin user, I can add event posts on the Event Management page.
+* 10.3 As an admin user, I can add event posts on the Event Management page (#37).
-* 10.4 As an admin user, I can edit and delete products on the all products and product detail pages.
+* 10.4 As an admin user, I can edit and delete products on the all products and product detail pages (#24 and #25).
-* 10.5 As an admin user, I can edit and delete Blog posts from the blog post detail page.
+* 10.5 As an admin user, I can edit and delete Blog posts from the blog post detail page (#35 and #36).
-* 10.6 As an admin user, I can edit and delete Event posts from the events list page.
+* 10.6 As an admin user, I can edit and delete Event posts from the events list page (#38 and #39).

 **Feature 12.
 Admin**